themuffinator/oblivion-reverse/docs/spawn_manifest_notes.md

 static data blocks or runtime string resolvers that the HLIL dump does not expand, so those classnames continue to require manual recovery.

+## Intentional `func_rotate_train` divergence

+`func_rotate_train` never shows up in the interpreted HLIL string tables or the monolithic dump; the only reference in the split assets is the handwritten stub at `gamex86.dll_hlil_block9999_sub_10015750.txt`, which mirrors the existing Quake II code.【F:references/HLIL/oblivion/split/gamex86.dll_hlil_block9999_sub_10015750.txt†L1-L27】 Because there is no literal classname to parse, the runtime hooks are now hidden behind `OBLIVION_ENABLE_ROTATE_TRAIN` so that the stock build behaves like the binary while still retaining the implementation for comparison against the manual HLIL block.【F:src/game/g_spawn.c†L64-L76】【F:src/game/g_rtrain.c†L1-L5】

 ### Static `spawn_t` table hidden in `data_10046928`

 `ED_CallSpawn` (`sub_10016750`) still walks the compiled `spawn_t` array rooted